 Obviously, the big population of students influences the local business and environment.

 One of the most sought-after areas for off-campus living is the West Campus area, which has a population of around 17,000 people.
 Again, offering student accommodation is a no-brainer if you’re thinking of investing in this area.
+Investment property taxes are similar to the national average.

 5. South Austin

 South Austin consists of small neighborhoods awash with a wide variety of attractions.
-These include entertainment districts, popular outdoor recreation areas, bars and restaurants.
+These include entertainment districts, popular outdoor recreation areas, coffee shops, bars and restaurants.
 As you can tell, these attractions are popular with singles, students, families and young professionals.

 Some of the small neighborhoods that make up South Austin include:

-- Travis Heights: this offers convenient access to downtown and is one of the oldest neighborhoods in Austin.
+- Travis Heights: this offers convenient access to downtown Austin and is one of the oldest neighborhoods in Austin.
 It has more than 20,000 homes consisting of apartments, condos, large historic homes, and newly built modern houses.

 - Zilker: thanks to being accessible to various outdoor destinations, Zilker is popular among outdoor enthusiasts.